 Then, using either a pastry blender or two knives, cut the butter into the dry ingredients until the mixture resembles coarse peas.

 Next, it’s time to add the milk.
 You’ll need a sturdy spoon for this step.
 The easiest way to mix in the milk is to pour it over the mixture, and using a wooden spoon, stir until the milk is evenly distributed throughout the dough.

 At this point, if all of the dough hasn’t quite come together, that’s okay.
 Gently knead the dough by pressing it outward, folding it over itself, and pressing it outward again until it comes together.

 Transfer the dough to a floured work surface, and pat it out until about 1″ thick.
 Then, cut into the desired shape and bake!

 The biscuits will bake for about 15 minutes until they reach a perfect golden brown.
 This will give you just enough time to whip up a batch of creamy sausage gravy for your homemade biscuits and gravy.

 HOW TO MAKE SOUTHERN SAUSAGE GRAVY FROM SCRATCH

-ADD THE FLOUR
+2. SPRINKLE IN THE FLOUR

-GRADUALLY ADD THE MILK
+3. SLOWLY ADD MILK